phkhanhtrinh23/livel_application/README.md

    ```sh
    git clone https://github.com/phkhanhtrinh23/livel_application.git
    ```

+2. Use Android Studio or Visual Studio Code to open the folder **livel_application**.

-2. Start an emulator at Android Studio. **Google Pixel 4 XL** is highly recommended
+3. Download and start an emulator at Android Studio (AVD Manager). **Google Pixel 4 XL** is highly recommended.

-3. You should check whether you have get enough packages or not
+4. You should check whether you have get enough packages or not:

     ```sh
     flutter pub get
     ```

-4. Run the program
+5. Run the program:

    ```sh
    flutter run